 How is Cat Scratch Fever Different in Dogs and Humans?

 While both owner and pup can get cat scratch fever, the way that the infection works is slightly different in each.
 Some of these differences are:

-Humans tend to develop blisters or bumps where the bacteria has entered their skin, while dogs do not.
+- Humans tend to develop blisters or bumps where the bacteria has entered their skin, while dogs do not

 One dog in North Carolina came down with suspicious symptoms after being bitten by a tick.
 His vet was able to diagnose the illness as cat scratch fever, but needed some help in treating the disease.
 They contacted an expert at the North Carolina State University who was able to recommend the right antibiotics to help get rid of the bacteria.
-After the prescription was done, the dog was back to his normal self and no longer had any symptoms of bartonellosis.
+After the prescription was done, the dog was back to normal and no longer had any symptoms of bartonellosis.